huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley-out-of-state-owner-help.md

 You get short updates with photos, not a flood of texts from five different companies.

-### Step 4 â€“ Pricing, listing, and showings
+### Step 4 — Pricing, listing, and showings

 With the property cleared and cleaned:

-- We review comparable sales and current inventory in Green Valleyâ€™s 55+ segments.
+- We review comparable sales and current inventory in Green Valley's 55+ segments.
 - We choose a pricing range and positioning (as-is vs lightly improved) that fits your goals and the market.
 - I list the home on the MLS, coordinate professional photos, and manage showings.

 You do not need to be present for showings.
 Access and security are handled via lockboxes and agent instructions.

-### Step 5 â€“ Offers, negotiation, and escrow
+### Step 5 — Offers, negotiation, and escrow

 When offers come in: